 Why It Works

-- Unique to the southeastern part of the Philippines, peanut butter is added to kaldereta for an extra kick of flavor.
+- This recipe is unique to the southeastern part of the Philippines, where peanut butter is added to kaldereta for an extra kick of flavor.

-Last year during my trip to the Philippines, I stayed in Cebu at Shangri-La's Mactan Resort & Spa where I met chef Adolfo Lopez ("Chef Dolf" for short).
+During my trip to the Philippines, I stayed in Cebu at Shangri-La's Mactan Resort & Spa where I met chef Adolfo Lopez ("Chef Dolf" for short).
 He introduced me to kare-kare, oxtail stew with a peanut butter sauce, the epitome of Filipino comfort food.
-This year, when I heard I was coming back, he prepared kaldereta, another classic Filipino dish for me, but with a recipe unique to the southeastern part of the Philippines.
+This year, when he heard I was coming back, he prepared kaldereta, another classic Filipino dish for me, but with a recipe unique to the southeastern part of the Philippines.

-Like kare kare, kaldereta is a stew of sorts, always served with white rice.
+Like kare kare, kaldereta is a stew of sorts and always served with white rice.
 But where kare kare is traditionally made with oxtail, kaldereta is usually made with beef or goat.

 Kaldereta is traditionally served during parties for birthdays, weddings, and town feast days.
 The rich mix of ingredients has some Spanish influences (like the tomatoes) but the combination of divergent flavors is uniquely Filipino (it even has some cheese in it for creaminess).
 Chef Dolf added that the dish is very "fortifying," and is often eaten while drinking copious amounts of beer.